-South Korea Surges In UN Innovation Index
+South Korea surges in UN innovation index

 "This comes after a prolonged period of almost an innovation golden age.

 "The geopolitical circumstances certainly play a role.
-The very high interest rates, which put an end to cheap money, are also part of the problem," he explained.
+The very high interest rates, which put an end to cheap money, are also part of the problem," he added.

 "We are at a real crossroads in terms of the innovation investment scenarios."